-Dakota Morlan is assistant editor for Comstock’s magazine and former editor for the Calaveras Enterprise, a newsweekly in the Mother Lode region.
+Dakota Morlan is managing editor for Comstock’s magazine and former editor for the Calaveras Enterprise, a newsweekly in the Mother Lode region.
 She has won awards for her reporting on crime and the COVID-19 pandemic.
 Read more on Medium and her website, dakotamorlan.com.
 On Twitter @DakotaNMorlan.

 By this person